What Is Hormonal Acne — And What Can You Do About It?

 The good news: there are things you can do to manage and minimize your hormonal acne.
 Here are Dr. Lee’s top tips:

 - Spot treat.
-When monthly pimples pop up, have a stockpile of targeted treatments like SLMD Skincare BP Spot Treatment with benzoyl peroxide, Salicylic Acid Spot Treatment and Spot Check anti-acne patches at the ready.
+When monthly pimples pop up, have a stockpile of targeted treatments like SLMD BP Acne Spot Treatment with benzoyl peroxide, Salicylic Acid Spot Treatment and Salicylic Acid Pimple Patches at the ready.

 - Make healthy lifestyle choices.
 Eating a healthy, balanced diet, getting adequate sleep, and keeping stress levels low will help keep your hormones balanced and your skin functioning optimally.